Structure for those who want precision.

 “What about the cost?”

-Doing nothing is already magnitudes more expensive than this investment.
+You already know this, but continuing nicotine use is already far more expensive than this investment.

 Nicotine costs are not theoretical: